6 Making High-Quality Tables

 )

 A third principle of high-quality table design is appropriate alignment.
 Specifically, numbers in tables should be right-aligned.
-Tom Mock explains why:
+Tom Mock explains that left-aligning or center-aligning numbers “impairs the ability to clearly compare numbers and decimal places.
+Right alignment lets you align decimal places and numbers for easy parsing.”

-We can see this in action.
-In the table below, we’ve left aligned 1952, center aligned 1972, and right aligned 1992.
-You can see how much easier it is to compare the values in 1992 than in the other two columns.
-In both 1952 and 1972, it is much more difficult to compare the numeric values because the numbers in the same columns (the tens place, for example) are not in the same vertical position.
-In 1992, however, the number in the tens place in Afghanistan (4) aligns with the number in the tens place in Albania (9) and all other countries.
-This vertical alignment makes it easier to scan the table.
+You can see how much easier it is to compare the values in the 1992 column than those in the other two columns.
+In both the 1952 and 1972 columns, it’s challenging to compare the values because the numbers in the same position (the tens place, for example) aren’t aligned vertically.
+In the 1992 column, however, the number in the tens place in Afghanistan (4) aligns with the number in the tens place in Albania (9) and all other countries, making it much easier to scan the table.

-As with other tables, we’ve actually had to override the defaults to get the gt package to misalign the columns (code shown below).
-By default, gt will right align numeric values.
-So, just don’t change anything and you’ll be golden!
+As with other tables, you actually have to override the defaults to get the gt package to misalign the columns, as demonstrated in the following code:

 table_bold_header %>%

-Right alignment is best practice for numeric columns, but for text columns, we want to use left alignment.
-As Jon Scwabish points out, it’s much easier to read longer text cells when they are left aligned.
-This is even easier to see if we add a country with a long name to our table.
+Right alignment is best practice for numeric columns, but for text columns, use left alignment.
+As Jon Schwabish points out in his article “Ten Guidelines for Better Tables” in the Journal of Benefit-Cost Analysis, it’s much easier to read longer text cells when they are left-aligned.
+To see the benefit of left-aligning text, add a country with a long name to your table.
 I’ve added Bosnia and Herzegovina and saved this as a data frame called gdp_with_bosnia.
+You’ll see that I’m using nearly the same code I used previously to create the gdp data frame:

 gdp_with_bosnia

-Let’s then take the gdp_with_bosnia data frame and create a table with the country column center aligned.
-In this table, it is hard to scan the country names and that center-aligned column just looks a bit weird.
+Now take the gdp_with_bosnia data frame and create a table with the Country column center-aligned.
+In the table in Figure 5.7, it’s hard to scan the country names, and that center-aligned column just looks a bit weird.

-This is another example where we’ve had to change the gt defaults to mess things up.
-The gt package has good default alignment practices for other column types as well.
-In addition to right aligning numeric columns by default, it will also left align character columns.
-So, if we don’t touch anything, gt will give us the alignment we’re looking for.
+This is another example where you have to change the gt defaults to mess things up.
+In addition to right-aligning numeric columns by default, gt left-aligns character columns.
+As long as you don’t touch anything, you’ll get the alignment you’re looking for.

 gdp_with_bosnia %>%